Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-09-custom-action-xml-to-item-list.md

 ---
-title: "Xml Invoice to item list"
+title: "How to populate an item list from an XML file"
 categories:
   - GitHub Project
   - Private